You may have seen The All Party Parliamentary Group (APPG) for Respiratory Health report ‘Silica – the next asbestos’ released in March 2020?

-The instantaneous measurement the report refers to is the measurement of a variety of dust and particulates (something we already do with our Air XD Real-Time Dust Monitor and XD One Personal Dust Monitor products) – not specifically silica.
+The instantaneous measurement the report refers to is the measurement of a variety of dust and particulates (something we already do with our Air XD Dust Monitor and XD One Personal Dust Monitor products) – not specifically silica.
 Silica always being too difficult to uniquely identify.

 Our new silica-specific monitoring technology is a game changer.

-The world’s first real-time respirable crystalline silica (RCS) detector, the Air XS Silica Monitor, was launched in Australia for the very first time on 7 April 2022.
+After nine years in development, the world’s first real-time respirable crystalline silica (RCS) detector, the Air XS Silica Monitor, was launched in Australia for the very first time on 7 April 2022.